michael2012z/BitBible/markdown/KJV/files/Exod.md

 20. Ye shall eat nothing leavened; in all your habitations shall ye eat unleavened bread.

-21. Then Moses called for all the elders of Israel, and said unto them, Draw out and take you a lamb according to your families, and kill the passover.lamb: or, kid
+21. Then Moses called for all the elders of Israel, and said unto them, Draw out and take you a lamb according to your families, and kill the passover.

 22. And ye shall take a bunch of hyssop, and dip it in the blood that is in the bason, and strike the lintel and the two side posts with the blood that is in the bason; and none of you shall go out at the door of his house until the morning.